vernonclarke/Day_R_analysis/README.md

 ## Initial Set Up

-The final analysis and figures presented in the manuscript were generated using R.

 The analyses were conducted in the R graphical user interface (GUI):
-  - R version 4.3.1 – "Beagle Scouts"
+  - R version 4.3.1 – 'Beagle Scouts'
   - [R Statistical Software](https://www.R-project.org/)

-  ### Setting up
+If you prefer to work with `RStudio`, it can be downloaded [here](https://posit.co/products/open-source/rstudio/).

 Only the R console was used for analysis.

-  If you prefer to work with `RStudio`, it can be downloaded [here](https://posit.co/products/open-source/rstudio/).
-The provided code should work although this has not been explicitly tested.
+It should work in `RStudio` although this has not been explicitly tested.

 ## Performing Analysis